In this post

 Building an LSA is ultimately about offering employees more choice and flexibility to increase the program's usage and create employee goodwill.
 It’s important to be agile and evaluate your vendors and eligibility policy.
 For example, with an increasingly hybrid workforce, many organizations opt to get rid of their on-site cafeteria as utilization rates have become much lower.
 However, employees coming into the office in-person might still be looking for the convenience of lunch on-site, and remote employees might miss the benefit of having lunch provided for them.
 Using a single supplier for food delivery can severely limit options or coverage for all employees, while also increasing service, management, and delivery costs.
 Instead, an allowance empowers employees to choose a variety of lunch options for both in-office and remote workdays.
 It also creates an equitable experience regardless of an employee’s location.

 LSAs are fully customizable.
-Employers can choose to include spending categories across a broad swath of lifestyle pillars, or dedicate their LSA to an individual pillar (such as mental or physical health).
+Employers work with their lifestyle spending account vendor to choose spending categories across a broad swath of lifestyle pillars, or dedicate their LSA to an individual pillar (such as mental or physical health).
 Below are some spending categories typically included within LSAs:

 Cost savings